PlasmaPy/PlasmaPy/docs/particles/ionization_states.rst

 >>> states.number_densities["H"]
 <Quantity [5.00e+17, 4.95e+19] 1 / m3>

-The ``summarize`` method may also be used to get a summary of the ionization states.
+The `~plasmapy.particles.IonizationStates.summarize` method may also be used to get a summary of the ionization states.

 >>> states.summarize()
 ----------------------------------------------------------------